 The Aviation and Space Program prepares graduate students for careers in the aviation and space industries.
 OSU has one of the few available doctoral graduate programs with a focus or emphasis in Aviation.
-The Aviation and Space program offers a Master of Science degree, a Doctorate of Education degree, and a graduate certificate in Aerospace Security.
+The Aviation and Space program offers a Master of Science degree, and a Doctorate of Education degree.
 Courses are available at the OSU campus locations in Stillwater, Tulsa and Oklahoma City, as well as online.

 Counseling and Counseling Psychology M.S. and Ph.D.